JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 Allied AI is fundamentally designed to be underpowered, so as not to overshadow the player, and also quite sturdy, so it can take a good beating when being focused.

-### **parlar del balancing (mes underpowered que op) i del que els devs volen a partir d'implementar IA en entitats aliades
+Allied AI can be useful in many aspects:

+* **Company in solace**:

+* **Auxiliar teammate**:

+* **A good companion**:

 ## AI which doesn't partake in the action

 All the NPCs we see in cities, towns and gathering hubs in our RPG games, walking around, doing their own thing, talking, are also entites controlled by AI.

-### **rutes en ciutats, interaccions, etc etc.

 # AI and the player

 We, as designers and developers, want the player to end up seeing NPCs (as much as possible) as relatable, personality filled entities.
 This is usually a task accomplished by the joint effort of writers and designers, so as to bring a believable character to life.

 ### **interaccio que busca el dev entre el jugador i la IA, i com vol que aquesta sigui tractada

 # AI as a Game Feature

+AI must be treated, first and foremost, as a feature devised to connect the player and the game world in a more immersive manner.
+Secondly, we must consider

 # AI in RPG Games

-Now that we've clearly defined all the pillars, our point of convergence is, how is -and should be- AI designed when handling an RPG game?
+Now that we've clearly defined all the pillars, our main focus is, how is -and how should be- AI designed when handling an RPG game?

 * **Progression**